-To travel around Peru, I took the Peru Hop tour, that takes you all around the country, making the trip way easier and so much more fun, as you have the chance to meet other people along the way.
+To travel around Peru, I took the Peru Hop tour, which takes you all around the country, making the trip way easier and so much more fun, as you have the chance to meet other people along the way.

-Top 5 Best Hikes in Peru
+Best Hikes in Peru

 The most famous hike in Peru, that leads you to one of the most iconic historical sites in the world, the Machu Picchu, is by itself as historical as the Sacred City.
 Yeah, that’s right, the Inca Trail is really, the same old path used by the Incas centuries ago, to go from the city of Cusco to the Machu Picchu.